Probate Litigation Attorney Fees

 Triay Law Office Accepts Fees on a Contingency or Hourly Fees

 For a contingency arrangement, the standard fees are 33 percent of recovery if the case settles, and 40 percent if the case proceeds to trial.
-The percentages will vary depending on the size and difficulty of the case, and whether the attorney advances money for subpoenas, deposition transcripts, expert witness fees and other costs.
+The percentages will vary depending on the size and difficulty of the case.
+They can also vary based on whether the attorney advances money for subpoenas, deposition transcripts, expert witness fees and other costs.
 The Triay Law Office often advances costs when retained on a contingency basis.

-There are some situations where a person can use disputed estate assets to pay probate litigation attorney fees and not have to reimburse the estate if the case is lost.
+There are some situations where a person can use disputed estate assets to pay probate litigation attorney fees.
+In some instances, you do not have to reimburse the estate if the case is lost.
 However, those situations are rare.
 Under California law, it is rarely possible to collect attorney fees from the other side.

-Most clients cannot afford to finance a case on an hourly fee basis, while others choose a contingency arrangement to avoid spending money on what may turn out to be a losing case.
+Most clients cannot afford to finance a case on an hourly fee basis.
+Additionally, others choose a contingency arrangement to avoid spending money on what may turn out to be a losing case.
 For those reasons, the Triay Law Office handles about 75 percent of its cases on a contingency fee basis.

 Contact our probate litigation lawyers to review your case and the potential fee arrangement that would best suit your situation.